 At that point, I realized that I could no longer depend on either Gnome 3 developers or MATE developers to preserve the 'Nautilus scripts' capability.

-I rushed that system out, because I wanted the comfort of knowing that I could devise a Tcl-Tk system that provides the 'Nautilus scripts' capability.
+I rushed that system out, because I wanted the comfort of knowing that I could devise (and use) a Tcl-Tk system that provides the 'Nautilus scripts' capability.

 That 'feHappyScripts' system is quite rough around the edges.
 It was basically a 'proof of concept' with a lot of unpolished code.

-This page is meant to provide a more polished implementation of a 'Nautilus scripts' capability --- using several Tk scripts.
+This page is meant to provide a more polished implementation of a 'Nautilus scripts' capability --- using a few file-selector Tk scripts.